ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 If your body was a computer, select all the von Neumann functions that the spinal cord would perform?
 Answer:

-Please see page 5 for a bint.
+Please see page 5 for a hint.

 ## Problem 2